 Any user in iNaturalist can create a Project.
-Communities might consider creating a project that can be an ongoing biodiversity inventory for a local park another easily observable green space nearby.
-Encourage families to collect observations throughout the year to create a body of biodiversity data that might inform development plans your community might undertake in the future.
+Scout leaders might consider creating a project that can be an ongoing biodiversity inventory for an easily observable green space nearby.
+Taking Scouts out throughout the year to collect observations will create a body of data you can then evaluate to look for patterns from year to year, determine microclimate zones within the space you're observing, and contribute to any development plans your community might undertake in the future.